tsegall/fta/README.md

 undue performance degradation).
 See Performance notes below.
 Support for non-English date detection is relatively robust, with the following exceptions:
 * No support for non-Gregorian calendars
-* No support for non-Arabic numerals and limited support for Japanese dates.
+* No support for non-Arabic numerals

 Note: Semantic Type detection is typically predicated on valid input data, for example, a field that contains data that looks like phone numbers, but that are in fact invalid, will NOT be detected as the semantic type - TELEPHONE.